Albert Johnson (criminal): Proposed identities

-The Johnston family of Pictou, Nova Scotia have long believed that Albert Johnson is actually Owen Albert Johnston, a relative who had left Pictou at the beginning of the Great Depression to find work in the United States.
-The family's last letter from Johnston was posted from Revelstoke, British Columbia early in 1931.
+The Johnston family of Pictou, Nova Scotia, have long believed that Albert Johnson is actually Owen Albert Johnston, a relative who had left Pictou at the beginning of the Great Depression to find work in the United States.
+The family's last letter from Johnston was posted from Revelstoke, British Columbia, early in 1931.
 They never heard from him again.
-According to a 2009 radio interview a relative was arranging for DNA tests.
+According to a 2009 Halifax radio interview a relative was arranging for DNA tests.